-Bit Name Reset Access Description 7 Reserved Must write Aust write reset value.
-6:4 TXCNT 0x0 D R TX FIFO Count.
-This field indicate This field indicates the number of bytes in the transmit FIFO.
-3 Reserved Must write Must write reset value.
-2:0 RXCNT 0x0 x0 R RX FIFO Count .
-This field indicate This field indicates the number of bytes in the receive FIFO.
+Bit Name Reset Access Description

+7:5 Reserved Must write reset value.

+4 TXCNT 0 R TX FIFO Count.

+This field indicate es the number of b oytes in the tr ansmit FIFO.

+3:1 Reserved Must write reset value.

+0 RXCNT 0 R RX FIFO Count.

+This field indicate es the number of b oytes in the re eceive FIFO.

-19. Timers (Timer0, Timer1, Timer2, Timer3, Timer4, and Timer5)
+19. Timers (Timer0, Timer1, Timer2, Timer3, and Timer4)

-Six counter/timers are included in the device: two are 16-bit counter/timers compatible with those found in the standard 8051, and four are 16-bit auto-reload timers for timing peripherals or for general purpose use.
+Five counter/timers are included in the device: two are 16-bit counter/timers compatible with those found in the standard 8051, and three are 16-bit auto-reload timers for timing peripherals or for general purpose use.
 These timers can be used to measure time intervals, count external events and generate periodic interrupt requests.
 Timer 0 and Timer 1 are nearly identical and have four primary modes of operation.
-Timer 2, Timer 3, Timer 4 and Timer 5 are also similar, and offer both 16-bit and split 8-bit timer functionality with auto-reload capabilities.
-Timer 2, 3, 4, and 5 offer capture functions that may be selected from several on-chip sources or an external pin, and may also be forced to reload on CLU output signals.
+Timer 2, Timer 3, and Timer 4 are also similar, and offer both 16-bit and split 8-bit timer functionality with auto-reload capabilities.
+Timer 2, 3, and 4 offer capture functions that may be selected from several on-chip sources or an external pin.